monishsolanki07/treato/README.md

-Here's a comprehensive README.md for your project:

-​

-text
 # 🍩 Treato - Sweet Inventory Management System

 A full-stack web application for managing sweet inventory with an elegant candy-themed UI.
 Built with Django REST Framework backend and React frontend, featuring JWT authentication, admin dashboard, and real-time inventory management.